 While it may seem strange to you to have your Goldendoodle show you his rear end, it is very normal in the world of Goldendoodles.
 There are various reasons why a Goldendoodle may show you his bum.

 The main reason your Goldendoodle would sleep with his back to you is that he feels safe and comfortable in your presence.
 It represents trust and security.
 They are claiming that because you “have their back,” they will be able to keep an eye out for danger coming from the opposite direction and defend you.

 Marking Their Territory

 Some Goldendoodles may brush their buttocks on your leg to provide their scent and mark you as their territory.
-Goldendoodles have scent and pheromone glands near their tails that allow them to “mark” their area by emitting their characteristic odor.
+Goldendoodles have a scent and pheromone glands near their tails that allow them to “mark” their area by emitting their characteristic odor.

 Some Goldendoodles may show you their buttocks in the hopes of obtaining a good scratch!
 It’s one of their favorite places to scratch.
 This is an excellent way to express your love and care for your dog.

 Fleas or other parasite illnesses in the gastrointestinal tracts of some Goldendoodles are possible.
 The saliva from their bites will be particularly irritating if they are afflicted with fleas.
 They may turn their back to you to show that they are uneasy.